What is Limited Liability Partnership?

 LLP is a kind of business entity which brings together the advantages of both partnership & company where one partner is not responsible for other partners’ negligence or misconduct.
 Each partner has limited liability towards the organization.
 No one is personally liable to pay out of their personal property for any liability that arises towards the organization.

 Every LLP shall have a least two designated partners, a least one of which must be resident in India.
 To add a new partner to existing LLP consent of all partners is required.
 However, if the LLP agreement allows that one partner can add new partner without the consent of other partners, then the consent of all partners is not required.

-Procedure for Appointment of designated partner to LLP
+Document for Appointment of designated partner to LLP:

 - A designated partner can be Appointment to an existing LLP with the consent of all existing partners of LLP as per the provisions of section 25 of LLP Act, 2008.

 - Liabilities of proposed designated partner Rights and liabilities of proposed designated partner will be decided to vide the LLP agreement entered by the existing partners of the LLP.